 How To Join

-If you decide you want to join us, there are some registration forms that need to be filled out with a parent or guardian and government ID is also required in that process.
-These forms are contained on our Docs & Links page here on the website for you to download and begin filling out in advance if you choose.
+If you decide you want to join us, there are some registration forms that need to be filled out with a parent or guardian.
+At time of registration you will need to bring government ID for the cadet signing up as well as their Health Card.
 You can also start the application process ands search for the Army Cadet unit nearest you, on the DND webpage.
 If you'd like to contact us in advance with any questions you can email us.

 While joining Army Cadets is a lot of fun and a great new challenge and a valuable learning experience, it is also a commitment and attendance is an important factor in your progress.
 School and important family obligations will always come first, but we highly encourage regular attendance as a key to your success and momentum within the cadet program.